Exhibition model

 Wireless HDMI adapter

-To transmit the display content to a large monitor at the booth, a Raspberry Pi connects via Wi‑Fi to the radar module and opens its web interface.
+To transfer the display content to a large monitor at the booth, a Raspberry Pi connects via Wi‑Fi to the radar module and opens its web interface.

-The modular design of the model enables a freely scalable exhibition stand and space-saving transport.
+The modular design of the model enables a freely scalable trade show booth and space-saving transport.

 Power supply

-All modules are connected to each other using IEC power extension cords.
-The cables and connectors are concealed under the modules.
+All modules are connected using IEC appliance extension cords.
+The cables and connectors are hidden beneath the modules.

 Transport

-The bases of the modules are stackable.
-This makes it possible to transport tables, bases and acrylic covers on a single Euro pallet.
+The module bases are stackable.
+This allows transport of tables, bases and acrylic hoods on a single euro pallet.

-To enable efficient production of the enclosures, the construction of all modules of the exhibition model was made identical.
-The illustration shows the cross-section of all modules in a consolidated representation.
+To enable efficient manufacturing of the enclosures, all modules of the exhibition model were constructed identically.
+The illustration shows the cross-section of all modules in a combined representation.

 Technical implementation of the modules